The Case for Building a News App Is Stronger than Ever

-If you’re unsatisfied with the experience offered by your mobile site and you know your readers deserve more, 2019 is a great time to get moving on a native news app.
+If you’re unsatisfied with the experience offered by your mobile site and you know your readers deserve more, this is a great time to get moving on a native news app.

 - Check out our in-depth case study on how The New York Times’ Big Bet on Mobile Paid Off.

 - Should you create an Alexa news skill for your website?

 Have a chat with one of our team and ask any questions you might have on apps.